emmetthe/Emmtsy/README.md

 ### Search
 * Users can search for items based on product name
 * Search page will display all relevant results related to the search input

-## Future Implemenations
-* Allow users to search for items by category
-* Allow users to checkout, clearing their cart